-In addition to the semi-annual updates, the compliance index will be kept current through the use of a CTC Compliance Watchlist and, eventually, adjusted or confirmed scoring issued when material developments lead to a re-assessment of variables A, B, C, D or E. This could be due to a change in law (variable A), a new judicial or administrative action (variable B), a contracting state being added or removed from the OECD discount list (variable C), a contracting state establishing a communications channel (variable D) or a material change in relevant jurisprudence outside of CTC (variable E).
-Once the material development has been reported to AWG (in the cases of variables A, B and E) or has occurred (in the cases of variables C and D), the applicable contracting state will be placed on the CTC Compliance Watchlist, which will signal to users of all versions of the compliance index that the stated compliance index score does not reflect ongoing material developments and should therefore be viewed with additional caution.
-An initial notice that a contracting state has been placed on the CTC Compliance Watchlist will also provide an outlook on CTC compliance based on the most recent relevant material developments (i.e., if a non-compliant court order has been issued, but is being appealed, a contracting state will be placed on the CTC Compliance Watchlist with a negative outlook).
+In addition to the semi-annual updates, the compliance index will include a CTC Compliance Watchlist and, eventually, adjusted or confirmed scoring issued when material developments lead to a re-assessment of variables A, B, C, D or E. Placement on the CTC Compliance Watchlist indicates that AWG has become aware of material developments in a country that may affect the score but has not yet completed its assessment of the impact of such material developments.
+This could be due to a change in law (variable A), a new judicial or administrative action (variable B), a contracting state being added or removed from the OECD discount list (variable C), a contracting state establishing a communications channel (variable D) or a material change in relevant jurisprudence outside of CTC (variable E).
+Once the material development has been reported to AWG (in the cases of variables A, B and E) or has occurred (in the cases of variables C and D), the applicable contracting state will be placed on the CTC Compliance Watchlist, which will signal to users of all versions of the compliance index that the stated compliance index score, while not yet revised, should be viewed with caution in light of ongoing developments that are not yet reflected therein.
+An initial notice that a contracting state has been placed on the CTC Compliance Watchlist will also provide an outlook on CTC compliance based with reference to the country's existing score on the most recent relevant material developments (i.e., if a non-compliant court order has been issued, but is being appealed, a contracting state will be placed on the CTC Compliance Watchlist with (i) a negative outlook if its existing variable B score is already low).

 Once a contracting state is placed on the CTC Compliance Watchlist, AWG will closely monitor ongoing developments and issue reports on a bi-weekly basis with fact-based, events-driven updates for such bi-weekly period.
-Such bi-weekly reports will only be available to users with access to proprietary scorecards.
+Such bi-weekly reports will be available to users with access to proprietary scorecards.
 While a contracting state is on the CTC Compliance Watchlist, its score will remain static until AWG makes a final determination regarding the impact of the totality of the developments on scoring.
 Once AWG has sufficient information such that a scoring determination can be made, either by way of adjustment or confirmation, the analysis and assessment will follow the process set forth above and either a notice of score adjustment or score confirmation will be issued.
 Upon such score adjustment or score confirmation, the contracting state will be removed from the CTC Compliance Watchlist and its adjusted or confirmed score will be reflected in all versions of the compliance index.